 Can probiotics or digestive enzymes help reduce symptoms?

-but I would encourage using a FODMAPS approach before introducing probiotics into the diet.
+The use of probiotic supplements may help reduce symptoms in the long run, but I would encourage using a FODMAPS approach before introducing probiotics into the diet.

 In a nutshell, what are recommended foods for IBS sufferers?

 Keep your diet as varied and colorful as you can tolerate.
 Remember, you can probably tolerate small servings of your favorite high-FODMAPS foods.
 Even if a whole bowl of grandma’s baked beans is out of the question, a little bite won’t hurt you.